Gregg Costa: Early life and education

 Costa was born in Baltimore, Maryland, but grew up in Richardson, Texas, where he attended Richardson High School.
 He earned a Bachelor of Arts degree in 1994 from Dartmouth College.
 While at Dartmouth, Costa interned for the Democratic National Committee.
-After college, Costa taught elementary school in Sunflower, Mississippi as part of the Teach for America program from 1994 until 1996.
+After college, Costa taught elementary school in Sunflower, Mississippi, as part of the Teach for America program from 1994 until 1996.
 He then earned a Juris Doctor from the University of Texas School of Law in 1999, where he was the Editor-in-Chief of the Texas Law Review.
 From 1999 until 2000, Costa served as a law clerk to Judge A. Raymond Randolph on the U.S. Court of Appeals for the District of Columbia Circuit.
 He then served as a law clerk to Chief Justice William Rehnquist on the U.S. Supreme Court from 2001 until 2002.

 Career

-From 2002 until 2005, Costa worked as an associate at the law firm Weil, Gotshal & Manges in Houston.
-From 2005–2012, Costa served as an Assistant United States Attorney in the Southern District of Texas.
+From 2002 to 2005, Costa worked as an associate at the law firm Weil, Gotshal & Manges in Houston.
+From 2005 to 2012, Costa served as an assistant United States attorney in the Southern District of Texas.

 Allen Stanford prosecution

 Likely Costa's highest-profile prosecution in his six years as a federal prosecutor was the case against convicted Ponzi schemer Allen Stanford, who was indicted in 2009.
-In January 2011, Stanford's legal team requested a delay of the start of his scheduled January 24, 2011 trial, noting that they had only taken over his defense in October 2010.
+In January 2011, Stanford's legal team requested a delay of the start of his scheduled January 24, 2011, trial, noting that they had only taken over his defense in October 2010.
 Costa told the judge presiding over the trial that while he did not object to some delay in the trial, "the requested continuance of two years is excessive."
 In February 2011, Stanford sued Costa and his fellow prosecutor Paul Pelletier, along with several employees of the Securities and Exchange Commission and the Federal Bureau of Investigation, complaining of "abusive law enforcement" and seeking $7.2 billion in damages.
 In March 2011, Stanford's attorneys argued that the defendant's right to a speedy trial had been violated.
 Costa, however, told the Associated Press that delays largely were the result of Stanford's own requests for continuances.
 In March 2012, Stanford was found guilty on 13 of 14 counts including fraud, obstructing investigators and conspiracy to commit money laundering.